omega9525/LssICTS/README.md

 conda list

 ------------------------------------------------------------------------------
-2 - Clone the current repository and do -
+2 - Clone the current repository and do:
 	* cd lss-handson
 	* bash build_corr
 ------------------------------------------------------------------------------